zzottel/feed2red/README.md

 User=your@user.name # email address like at Hubzilla login Password=yOuRhUbZiLlaPaSsWoRd
 # the Channel is the short nickname of the channel
-# in https://red.zottel.net/channel/zottelszeug , it would be zottelszeug
+# in https://hubzilla.zottel.net/channel/zottelszeug , it would be zottelszeug
-Channel=redchannel
+Channel=hubzillachannel

 [FEED]
 # the FeedURL is the actual address of a feed, NOT a normal web page that